karel-brinda/MiniPhy/README.md

 Workflow for <a href="http://brinda.eu/mof">phylogenetic compression</a>
 of microbial genomes, producing highly compressed <code>.tar.xz</code> genome archives.
-MOF-Compress first estimates the phylogeny of the user-provided genomes and uses the tree for guiding their compression.
+MOF-Compress first estimates the phylogeny of user-provided genomes and then uses the obtained tree for guiding their compression using XZ.
 More information about the technique can be found on the <a href="http://brinda.eu/mof">website of phylogenetic compression</a>
 and in the <a href="http://doi.org/10.1101/2023.04.15.536996">associated paper</a>.